dant14/Delta-sessions/Week3/Task4_STAR_WARS_PARTY/Task4_Slave/README.md

 ![I2C schematic](../../images/i2c.png)

+ - Try and keep the colours of the wires consistent, otherwise you will get confused very quickly;

  - After you have connected to your neighbours, open and upload the [Task4_Slave.ino sketch](https://github.com/dant14/Delta-sessions/blob/main/Week3/Task4_STAR_WARS_PARTY/Task4_Slave/Task4_Slave.ino).

 Ha!
 You got an error.